designcity/silverstripe-sitemap3/README.md

 The module provides a function that can be overriden on each Page type, canSiteMap($member).
 You can conceal Pages this way or add your own display functionality to the Page.

-Another method, if you wish for direct descendants to retain the default functionality of canSiteMap(), you can overwrite the result by extending the Page and implementing the updateCanSiteMap($member) function.
+Another method, if you wish for direct descendants to retain the default functionality of canSiteMap(), is that you can overwrite the result by extending the Page and implementing the updateCanSiteMap($member) function.
 This takes precedence over canSiteMap() and can allow for specific functionality on select pages.